 After you receive an order from your customer, you will have to purchase the products from the supplier through Oberlo > Orders page.

-To do that, simply click on the orange "Order Products" button.
+To do that, simply click on the orange "Order Product" button and proceed with the ordering process.

 PROFIT = MONEY RECEIVED FROM CUSTOMERS - MONEY PAID TO SUPPLIERS